-These standalone financial statements have been prepared in accordance with the Indian Accounting Standards (Ind AS), notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time)
+The standalone financial statements have been prepared in accordance with the Indian

-and presentation requirements of Division II of Schedule III to the Companies Act, 2013 (Ind AS compliant Sch III) as applicable to the standalone financial statements.
+Accounting Standards (Ind AS), notified under the Companies (Indian Accounting Standards) Rules, 2015 (as amended from time to time) and presentation requirements of Division II of Schedule III to the Companies Act, 2013 (the Act) (as amended from time to time), (Ind AS compliant Sch III), as applicable to the standalone financial statements.

 The preparation of the standalone financial statements requires the use of certain critical accounting judgements, estimates and assumptions.
-It also requires the management to exercise judgment in the process of applying the Company's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the standalone financial statements are disclosed in note 3.
+It also requires the management to exercise judgement in the process of applying the Company's accounting policies.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the standalone financial statements are disclosed in note 3.

 The employee welfare trusts (including an ESOP trust) being separate legal entities, are not considered for the purpose of consolidation in the standalone financial statements.
-However. these trusts have been consolidated in the consolidated financial statements under Ind AS 110 - "Consolidated Financial Statements".
+However, these trusts have been consolidated in the consolidated financial statements under Ind AS 110 - "Consolidated Financial Statements".